 Clutches

-We must manually engage the clutch to transmit the motion in a manual transmission.
-But in an automatic transmission, clutch packs maintain the desired output ratio.
+We must manually engage the clutch to transmit the motion manually.
+However, in an automatic transmission, clutch packs maintain the desired output ratio.

 It uses multiple metals and friction discs.
 When the valve body sends oil pressure to the clutch packs, it engages some plates with each other to get the desired output ratio.